 Country the user's device was in the last time it communicated with OneSignal servers.

 Android - whether the device is rooted.

 Geolocation (lat, long) of the user's device, sent if the user has granted location permissions to your app.

 Number of seconds the user's device has had your app open.

-You can individually delete user's devices by clicking 'Actions' and then clicking 'Delete'.
+You can individually delete user's devices by clicking 'Options' and then clicking 'Delete'.

 Presently there is no way to bulk clear unsubscribed users, however you may individually delete users.
 We keep unsubscribed users around for a few reasons: